soniaganess/Coronalytics/ANALYTICS-GETTING-STARTED.md

 ## How Can I Contribute?

-Join our [Discord](https://discord.gg/pPERUuv) and choose the team that interests you the most.
-Reach out to the team lead and introduce yourself!
+Join our [Discord](https://discord.gg/pPERUuv) and choose the Analytics team.
+Reach out to the team lead **Insert Nick's Discord handle here** and introduce yourself!
 We are happy to talk to you.

 ## Background